-Any claims against Akbank under the Notes and the Transaction Documents will be unsecured claims payable from, among other sources, Akbank's funds in Turkey.
-The ability of Akbank to make any such payments from Turkey will depend, among other factors, upon the Turkish government not having imposed any prohibitive foreign exchange controls, Akbank's ability to obtain United States Dollars in Turkey and Akbank's ability to secure any applicable necessary approval from the relevant authority, which could be affected by the circumstances described below.
-Any such restrictions or failure to obtain the necessary approval count affect the Bank's ability to make payment of interest and principal under the Notes.
+Any claims against the Issuer under the Notes and the Transaction Documents will be unsecured claims payable from, among other sources, Akbank's funds in Turkey.
+The ability of the Issuer to make any such payments from Turkey will depend, among other factors, upon the Turkish government not having imposed any prohibitive foreign exchange controls, its ability to obtain US Dollars in Turkey and its ability to secure any applicable necessary approval from the relevant authority, which could be affected by the circumstances described below.
+Any such restrictions or failure to obtain the necessary approval could affect the Issuer's ability to make payment of interest and principal under the Notes.